scottrsm/julia/README.md

 - WordleTest.ipynb    -- Jupyter notebook to test Wordle puzzle solver strategies.
 - WquantileTest.ipynb -- Jupyter notebook to test Wquantiles module.
-                         In order to examine parallelism you must ensure that your notebooks are running julia with multiple threads.
+                         In order to examine parallelism you must ensure that your notebooks are running Julia with multiple threads.

 **DEV NOTES:**